 Where are my drafts on LinkedIn?

-On desktop, click Start a post and look for the "Resume your draft" prompt at the top of the composer.
-On the mobile app, your draft loads automatically when you open the composer.
-There's no separate "My Drafts" page for regular posts.
-(LinkedIn articles have a dedicated drafts page, but regular posts don't.)
+Standard post drafts appear via the "Resume your draft" prompt at the top of the composer on desktop, or load automatically when you open the post composer on the mobile app.
+There's no separate drafts page for regular posts.
+LinkedIn articles (long-form) have their own drafts page at linkedin.com/article/manage/drafts.

 Does LinkedIn save draft posts automatically?